 Payment of Creditors

 Not every will must contain all of the parts of a will described in this article.
-However, it is always a good idea to have a probate lawyer prepare your will, since do-it-yourself wills can omit key language.
+However, it is always a good idea to have an estate planning lawyer prepare your will, since do-it-yourself wills can omit key language.